 At the public hearing 9-10 November, FDA says it is also interested to learn about the extent to which additional communications about unapproved uses “can provide access to information that is relevant, scientifically sound, responsibly presented, and provides as full an understanding as possible about the limitations of the available evidence, as well as comment on the extent to which health care professionals currently face impediments to accessing such information, whether from firms or from other sources.”

-The agency, which has been hesitant to address its off-label communications approach, also said it is interested in comment and information addressing “whether and in what ways firms’ communications of unapproved use information are distinct and perhaps provide unique benefits compared to other sources.
+The agency, which has been hesitant to address its off-label communications approach, also said it is interested in comment and information addressing “whether and in what ways firms’ communications of unapproved use information are

 “Not all communications of information about unapproved uses help support public health,” FDA adds.
 “For example, communications that emphasize a medical product’s claimed benefits, while minimizing the limitations of the supporting evidence, or minimizing the product’s known or potential adverse effects, may inappropriately influence prescribing or use decisions in a manner that is not in a patient’s best interest.”